abap2UI5/docs/docs/get_started/about.md

 2. Implement a method from the abap2UI5 interface
 3. Your app is ready!

-Each application is supported as an abapGit project, simplifying installation across systems and enabling seamless version control.
+Each application is supported as an abapGit project, simplifying installation across systems without the need for extra deployment of front artifacts.

 ##### Architecture
 abap2UI5 employs a "thin frontend" approach, handling all processing, logic, and data management in the backend.
 This setup simplifies configuration, minimizes client-side actions (like clearing caches), and keeps business logic and sensitive data securely on the server.
 The architecture also optimizes performance by leveraging server-side processing.